SkandaPrasad21/sneaker-drop-microservice/README.md

-# sneaker-inventory-service
+# sneaker-drop-service
 This is a Spring Boot–based microservice responsible for managing sneaker stock during high-demand drop events.
 It supports real-time stock visibility, safe stock reservation, and release handling with concurrency control.
-Handles concurrency and sold-out scenarios with proper error responses.
+Handles concurrency and sold-out scenarios with proper error responses.It also

 # Features
 - View total and available sneaker stock